 Here's what we mean.
-If today you pay $2,000 in Family Reunion costs & you record this to Prepaid Family Reunion, immediately after you make the payment you will book the following journal entries. • Dated in the current month - credit Prepaid Family Reunion; debit the KW Convention(Family Reunion) expense account $222.22.
+If today you pay $2,000 in Family Reunion costs, and you record this to Prepaid Family Reunion, immediately after you make the payment you will book the following journal entries: Dated in the current month - credit Prepaid Family Reunion; debit the KW Convention(Family Reunion) expense account $222.22.

 - Dated in the next month – same as the 1st journal entry.

-- Continue recording this journal entry, each month through December.
-Yes, we are saying to record JE's with future dates.
+- Continue recording this journal entry, each month through December; this is called amortization.
+Yes, we are saying to record JEs with future dates.
 AccountEdge won't mind at all.
 Keep in mind, the final month amount may have to be adjusted slightly to be sure you take the full $2,000 expense by the end of the year.
 The pre-paid account must have a zero balance at year end.

 - Pull a trial balance detail for Prepaid Family Reunion – dated Dec 31st– and confirm you have a $0 ending balance.
 There you have it!
 You can't possibly miss posting the expense & will not find yourself years later with a chunk of change in a prepaid asset account that was never allocated correctly.